nspcc-dev/neofs-spec/01-arch/00-overview.md

-Each Storage node in the system has a set of key-value attributes describing node properties such as geographical location, reputation rating, number of replicas, number of nodes, presence of SSD drives, etc. Inner Ring nodes generate Network Map - multi-graph structure allowing to group and select Storage nodes based on those attributes.
+Each Storage node in the system has a set of key-value attributes describing node properties such as geographical location, reputation rating, number of replicas, number of nodes, presence of SSD drives, etc. Inner Ring nodes generate a Network Map --- a multi-graph structure allowing to select Storage nodes and group them together based on those attributes.

-In NeoFS, the user puts files in a container.
-The container is similar to a folder in a file system or a bucket in AWS S3 but with an storage policy attached.
-Storage Policy is defined by the user in SQL-like language (NetmapQL) and tells how and where objects in the container have to be stored by selecting nodes by their attributes.
+In NeoFS, a user puts files in a container.
+This container is similar to a folder in a file system or a bucket in AWS S3 but with a storage policy attached.
+Storage Policy is defined by the user in SQL-like language (NetmapQL) and tells how and where objects in the container have to be stored by selecting nodes regarding their attributes.
 Storage nodes keep data in accordance with the policy, or otherwise, they do not get paid for their service.

 All storage nodes service fees are paid in \gls{GAS}.
-The user may own storage nodes and receive GAS, but at the same time spend that GAS on paying for storage of his/her backups on other NeoFS nodes in the network or other services of the Neo Blockchain ecosystem.
+After receiving GAS, a node operator may spend them on paying for storage of his backups on other NeoFS nodes in the network and other services provided by the Neo Blockchain ecosystem.

-An innovative feature of NeoFS is its accessibility directly from NeoVM on the smart contract code level.
-Due to the Neo 3.0 Oracles protocol and integration between NeoFS and Neo Blockchain, dApps are not limited to on-chain storage and can manipulate large amounts of data without paying a prohibitive price for it.
+An innovative feature of NeoFS is that it can be accessed directly from NeoVM on the smart contract code level.
+Thanks to the Neo 3.0 Oracles protocol and the integration between NeoFS and Neo Blockchain, dApps are not limited to on-chain storage and can manipulate large amounts of data without paying a prohibitive price for it.

-NeoFS has a native gRPC API and support of popular protocol gates allowing integration with other systems and applications without rewriting their code.
+NeoFS provides native gRPC API and supports popular protocol gateways allowing easy integration with other systems and applications without rewriting their code.

-Having such an architecture, it becomes possible to implement dApp's smart contract to manage digital assets and data access permissions on NeoFS and let users access that data using regular Web Browser or mobile application.
+Such an architecture makes it possible to implement dApp's smart contract to manage digital assets and data access permissions on NeoFS and lets users access that data via regular Web Browsers or mobile applications.

-In the long term, more ecosystem components will be added that will allow developing truly decentralized applications solving almost any problems that are nowadays solved in a centralized manner.
+In the long term, we plan to add more ecosystem components that will facilitate development of truly decentralized applications solving almost any problems that are nowadays solved in a centralized manner only.